TFerhan/img_processing/README.md

 ## Credits

-This project was created by Ferhan Taha.
+This project was created by Taha Ferhan.
 Thanks to Pr.
 Saadi (ENSA Khouribga) for this opportunity to practice on areal life project.